taradepan/Stylecast/ext/vscode-extension/README.md

 # Stylecast

-**Visual element editor that supercharges your vibecoding efficiency.**
+**Visual element editor that supercharges your vibecoding skills...**

 Style any website element visually in your browser and send changes directly to AI Chat - no copy/paste, no context switching.